AC87 Evan Pugh Professorships (Formerly HR87)

 The Evan Pugh University Professors will be appointed by the President upon the recommendation of an Advisory Committee of seven eminent faculty members to be named by the President.
 Three committee members are to be appointed from the incumbent Evan Pugh University Professors; the other four members are to be appointed from among the outstanding faculty of the University.
 The membership of the Advisory Committee will be broadly representative of the range of scholarly fields represented in the five divisions.
 The length of each member's term will be two Evan Pugh selection cycles.
 A member may be appointed to continue serving for a maximum of one additional cycle.

-The maximum number of active Evan Pugh University Professorships University-wide shall not exceed one percent of the total number of standing academic appointments.
+The maximum number of active Evan Pugh University Professorships University-wide shall not exceed one percent of the total number of tenured faculty at the rank of full professor.
 The current maximum number is twenty-five (25).

 The Evan Pugh University Professors selection timeline will be as follows (specific deadline dates will be published):